Azure-Samples/function-eventhub-vnet/README.md

     ```

 1. The Azure Function will make use of the environment variables specified in the current AZD environment.
 Additionally, your [local identity
 can be used to authenticate and interact with the Azure resources](https://learn.microsoft.com/azure/azure-functions/functions-reference?tabs=blob&pivots=programming-language-csharp#local-development-with-identity-based-connections), such as Event Hub.
 Thereby using an identity-based connection locally.
-The included `set-local-rbac.sh` script will load the environment variables and set the necessary RBAC permissions.
+The included `set-local-rbac.sh` script will load the current AZD environment variables and set the necessary RBAC permissions.

-    1. Set the `AZD_ENVIRONMENT_NAME` variable in the script to the value of the current AZD environment.
-    1. Run the script:

     ```bash
     ./set-local-rbac.sh
     ```

 1. Start the Azurite storage emulator.
 1. Run the Azure Functions locally.
 From the `/src` directory, run the `func host start` command.